 And I started going after the things I wanted, the things I was so sick and tired talking about!

 I had an artisan store supporting the local arts (it’s now closed).

-I worked as a therapist and sais “Yes, this is it.
-I want to help all the families at risk” and in the process became girl Friday, but I truly believed in what I did and that I did make a change.
+I worked as a therapist and says “Yes, this is it.
+I want to help all the families at risk” and in the process, became Girl Friday, but I truly believed in what I did and that I did make a change.